DxNext/2016-Oct-L2/AppService/Labs/Migration/asp-first.md

 #### Create the web app

 You will start by creating the web app in App Services.
 In order to do so, you will need an Azure account.
-You will be using the free level for the lab, however you choose the appropriate sized VM for real deployments.
+You will be using the free level for the lab, however, you should choose the appropriate sized VM for real deployments.

 1. Open [Azure Portal](https://portal.azure.com)
 1. Click **App Services** on the left side, then **Add** at the top.